TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/insights-javasdk.md

 />
 # I am having problems with my Java SDK data

-## **Recommended steps**
+## **Recommended Steps**

 ### Try Going Codeless

 It is recommended to try a codeless approach (currently in public preview) instead of the SDK.
 It is super easy to enable and does not require any code instrumentation.
 Follow the instructions to enable the [Java agent](https://docs.microsoft.com/azure/azure-monitor/app/java-in-process-agent).

 ### If you decide to stick with the SDK